Kim Kardashian Robbers Claim Heist Made Easy By Her Social Media Boasting

 All the stress and strain of the ordeal has seemingly taken a heavy toll on Kardashian and West’s relationship.

-Soon after his wife returned to the States, West began exhibiting odd behavior and was ultimately hospitalized at the UCLA Medical Center for nearly two weeks after suffering what’s been described as a mental breakdown brought on by mental exhaustion and severe sleep deprivation.
+Soon after his wife returned to the states, West began exhibiting odd behavior and was ultimately hospitalized at the UCLA Medical Center for nearly two weeks after suffering what’s been described as a mental breakdown brought on by mental exhaustion and severe sleep deprivation.

 In the end, the situation forced the “Jesus Walks” rapper to cancel the final dates on his Saint Pablo world tour.